42-82-92/MERN_stack_website/README.md

 ## Files and folders

-- index.js
+- index.css: The css for your main page.
-- index.css
+- index.js: where you render the main react component onto your root element.
 - App.scss
 - App.js
-- /src/
+- /src/: source code for you app.
-- /public/
+- /public/: the public content seen on your website.
 - package.json
 - package-lock.json